 Panola County ranks as one of the leading natural gas producers in Texas.
 The Carthage gas fields are among the largest natural gas reservoirs in the state.
 Timber, poultry, and cattle production also continue to contribute to the local economy.
-All of these activities have a positive impact on employment and the county tax base.
+All of these activities have a positive impact on employment and the district tax base.

 The College continues to have strong enrollment.
-On average, approximately 2,400 credit students and 350 continuing education students are enrolled each semester in one of 50 areas of study offered through the College.
 Enrollment growth in prior years had created a need for additional facilities to handle the increased student loads.
 In addition to the aforementioned bond election, the College constructed a new 64 bed residence hall in fiscal year 2013.
-The College can now house up to 250 resident students.
+The College can now house up to 249 resident students.